 We will begin by learning how to get into insert mode.
+You always begin a vi session in command mode.
 There are lots of ways to get into insert mode.
 Here are a six basic ones that are most often used.

 keystroke Action

 i insert characters before the cursor

-I insert characters at the beginning of the line
+Ι insert characters at the beginning of the line

 a append characters after the cursor

 A append characters at the end of the line

-o open a new line below the cursor
+0 open a new line below the cursor

 0 open a new line above the cursor